 The difference between a regular inverter and a micro-inverter is its size.
 Instead of having one inverter working for the entire solar system, microinverters can be placed under and connected to a single panel.

 This is a great advantage for solar system owners, essentially protecting the entire system from the nuisance of a single panel’s malfunction.
-Our batteries are produced by the same manufacturers and providers of the micro-inverters we use, which makes your system components work seamlessly together as one.
+Our batteries are produced by the same manufacturers and providers of micro-inverters.
+This makes your system components work seamlessly together as one.

 At Pur Solar, we stand behind the quality and value of each component in our solar panel installments.
 We use the Enphase Encharge battery and micro-inverter system and the Sonnen battery, both highly rated by multiple solar review companies.